-If a member reports to work in Manitoba, or is deemed to be employed in Manitoba under section 2 of The Pension Benefits Act of Manitoba (Act), his or her pension and/or pension benefit credit is subject to the Act and Pension Benefits Regulations (regulations).
+If a member reports to work in Manitoba, or is deemed to be employed in Manitoba under section 2 of The Pension Benefits Act of Manitoba (Act), their pension and/or pension benefit credit is subject to the Act and Pension Benefits Regulation (regulation).

-The Office of the Superintendent - Pension Commission (OSPC) is responsible for the day-to-day administration of the Act and the regulations.
+The Office of the Superintendent - Pension Commission (OSPC) is responsible for the day-to-day administration of the Act and the regulation.

-To determine if a particular pension plan falls under the Act, the OSPC may be contacted.
+To determine if a particular pension plan falls under the Act, please contact the administrator of your pension plan or the OSPC at:

-The Office of the Superintendent - Pension Commission 1004 - 401 York Avenue Winnipeg MB R3C 0P8
+The Office of the Superintendent - Pension Commission 824 - 155 Carlton Street Winnipeg MB R3C 3H8

-Telephone (204) 945-2740 Facsimile (204) 948-2375 E-mail pensions@gov.mb.ca
+Telephone (204) 945-2740

+Facsimile (204) 948-2375

+E-mail pensions@gov.mb.ca

-Website http://www.gov.mb.ca/finance/pension/
+Website www.manitoba.ca/pension/

-While The Family Property Act of Manitoba gives spouses and common-law partners the right to apply at any time to the court for an accounting and equalization of family property, including rights under a pension or superannuation scheme or plan, The Pension Benefits Act provides for a specific valuation and manner of the division of the pension benefit to be shared between the parties, as well as the options for its transfer or payment to the spouse, former spouse or commonlaw partner, substantively s.
-31(2) to 31(9) of the Act and Part 11 of the regulations.
+While The Family Property Act of Manitoba gives spouses and common-law partners the right to apply to the court at any time for an accounting and equalization of family property, including rights under a pension or superannuation scheme or plan, the Act provides for a specific valuation and manner of the division of the pension benefit to be shared between the parties, as well as the options for its transfer or payment to the spouse, former spouse or common-law partner, substantively s.
+31(2) to 31(9) of the Act and Part 11 of the regulation.